 We have a commitment to healthy eating and wish to ensure that we supply healthy food and drink whilst delivering positive nutritional education, promoting the heath and well-being of students, staff and visitors to our school.
-Food plays a key role in the education of our students and is covered in the formal curriculum through Food Technology, PHSE tutorial programmes, Science and Physical Education.
+Food plays a key role in the education of our students and is covered in the formal curriculum through Food Technology, Personal Development lessons, Science, Physical Education and the PHSE tutor programme.